jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 # Prototype/Prototype-Registry Design and Implementation
-Let's walk through a Prototype and Prototype Registry design and implementaiton one step at a time.
+Let's walk through a Prototype and Prototype Registry design and implementation one step at a time.

 ## Feature
 `Feature` declares a contract interface: